Codelisk/UnoSample/README.md

 # UnoSample

-A sample project using UnoClaude as a submodule.
+A sample project demonstrating how to use UnoClaude documentation framework in an Uno Platform application.

+## Project Structure

+- **UnoClaude/** - Submodule containing the documentation framework and architectural guidelines
+- **UnoSampleApp/** - Sample Uno Platform application that follows UnoClaude patterns

 ## Getting Started